No items found.

 Organizational silos and lack of ownership

-Patient journeys often span multiple departments, including scheduling, clinical care, billing, and post-visit follow-up.
+Patient journeys often span multiple departments β€” scheduling, clinical care, billing, and post-visit follow-up.
 Without a designated owner or cross-functional collaboration, maps can become disconnected from the realities of daily operations.
-When no team is accountable for acting on the insights, friction points persist, and improvements stall.
+When no team is accountable for acting on insights, friction points persist and improvements stall.

 Incomplete or siloed patient feedback

 A map is only as good as the data behind it.
 Many healthcare organizations rely on fragmented feedback, collected in different systems, at inconsistent times, or focused on narrow stages of care.
 The result is a partial view that misses critical pain points, leaving teams to make decisions based on assumptions rather than real patient experience.
+Before implementing AskNicely, this was the challenge Healthie faced.
+Feedback was being collected, but it lived in silos across teams.
+"We weren't struggling to collect feedback, but we needed a better way to connect it to overall business insights," James Kase explained.
+Centralizing and operationalizing that feedback changed everything.

 Overly complex or static journey maps

-It’s easy to create a visually detailed journey map that impresses stakeholders but overwhelms staff.
-Overly complex maps or static diagrams often get tucked away in presentations and never become actionable.
-If a map doesn’t clearly highlight key touchpoints and moments that matter, it fails to guide improvements.
+It's easy to create a visually detailed journey map that impresses stakeholders but overwhelms staff.
+Overly complex maps or static diagrams often get filed away in presentations and never become actionable.
+If a map doesn't clearly highlight key touchpoints and moments that matter, it fails to guide improvements.

 Translating insights into frontline action